 Contrast a Trust Amendment with a Trust Amendment and Restatement, which is a type of trust amendment that completely supersedes the terms of the original trust agreement.
 The name and date of your trust will stay the same (for more on this, see below), but each and every provision of the original agreement will be replaced by the terms of the restatement.

-While there aren't really any written rules as to when an Amendment instead of a full Amendment and Restatement is required, the general rule is that if the changes that the Trustmaker wants to make are minimal - adding or deleting specific bequests, changing who will serve as Successor Trustee, updating a beneficiary's or Successor Trustee's legal name due to marriage or divorce - then a simple Trust Amendment will cover these types of changes.
-On the other hand, if the changes that the Trustmaker wants to make are significant - adding a new spouse as a beneficiary, completely cutting out a beneficiary, changing from distributions to family members to distributions to charity or vice versa - then a complete Amendment and Restatement should be considered.
+While there aren't really any written rules as to when an Amendment instead of a full Amendment and Restatement is required, the general rule is that if the changes that the Trustmaker wants to make are minimal, adding or deleting specific bequests, changing who will serve as Successor Trustee, updating a beneficiary's or Successor Trustee's legal name due to marriage or divorce, then a simple Trust Amendment will cover these types of changes.
+On the other hand, if the changes that the Trustmaker wants to make are significant, like adding a new spouse as a beneficiary, completely cutting out a beneficiary, changing from distributions to family members to distributions to charity or vice versa, then a complete Amendment and Restatement should be considered.

 If you're considering making a change to your Revocable Living Trust, don't simply mark up your trust agreement and stick it back in the drawer.
 Why?
 Because a Trust Amendment must be signed with the same formalities as the original trust agreement, so your handwritten changes will, depending on applicable state law, either void the trust agreement or be ignored.
 Instead, ask your estate planning attorney to prepare the Trust Amendment for you so that it will be legally valid and binding on all of your beneficiaries.

 Will the Name of Your Trust Change If You Amend or Restate It?